lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ## The Basics

-Once you've banged on some trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp there are a few items you'll want to craft (via "Q" or via the quick craft menu):
+Once you've banged on some trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp there are a few items you'll want to craft (via "Q" or the quick craft menu):

 - [Paper Map](http://rust.wikia.com/wiki/Paper_Map).
 - [Stone Hatchet](http://rust.wikia.com/wiki/Stone_Hatchet) <small>200 wood, 100 stone</small>